Security and Investment Project

 - How can these new actions generate needed investment?

-The answer to all three questions can be found in research conducted by CCS over the past year and documented in our Security and Investment Project Report and International Energy Workshop Paper, “Developing and Assessing Economic, Energy, and Climate Security and Investment Options for the US.”
+The answer to all three questions can be found in research conducted by CCS in 2012 and documented in our Security and Investment Project Report and International Energy Workshop Paper, “Developing and Assessing Economic, Energy, and Climate Security and Investment Options for the US.”

 Additional Publications on this Study:

 The Great Recession or Progressive Energy Policies?
 Explaining the Decline in US Greenhouse Gas Emissions Forecasts: Journal of Environmental Planning and Management - Hal T. Nelson, David von Hippel, Tom Peterson, & Roman Garagulagian

 Read additional information on climate action

 - Article by Jonathan Crawford entitled: Study: Energy policy, not recession or gas shift, is top driver of lower emissions

 - State climate plans

 - Inventory and Forecast Reports